-The GM LTA was followed by the type SRB8 (Pictured Above), and after this model, Marzotto designed the type SRAF 97.
+The GM LTA was followed by the type SRB8 (above), and after this model, Marzotto designed the type SRAF 97.

 The SRB8 engines are intended for normal vertical mounting into the frame, whilst the type AF97 is especially designed for horizontal mounting.
 The differences between the older SRB8 and the new AF97 are mainly in the head.
 In the type B8, the inlet ports and track are twin ports and on these, there is a manifold for mounting the carb.
 Similarly, the exhaust ports are also twin ports with a manifold for mounting the exhaust pipe.
 On the AF97 however, there is for both the inlet and exhaust ports only one big round hole.

-The B8 also has two short chainguides as opposed to the AF97 which has an extra long camchain guide in combination with a short guide.
-The electronic ignition in the B8 engine is supported by only one bearing, whereas, in the new AF 97 engine, the ignition is now supprted by an extra bearing mounted in the ignition cover.
+The B8 also has two short chain guides as opposed to the AF97 which has an extra long camchain guide in combination with a short guide.
+The electronic ignition in the B8 engine is supported by only one bearing, whereas, in the new AF 97 engine, the ignition is now supported by an extra bearing mounted in the ignition cover.